jpalastus/cluster_assembler/README.md

 Steps 7 and 10 most be done externaly, and can be automated using appropriate quantuym chemistry software.
 The other steps can be done using the tools we provide here.

+##NOTE: 3-10 ARE IN HOUSE CODES, NOT HERE YET...